 DeCesare explains that due to the difficulty of getting an accurate analysis, licensed edibles producers generally test at multiple stages.
 First, they test the cannabis flowers to be used in the production run.
 This initial analysis provides an estimate of how much of each cannabinoid and terpene is available for extraction.
 Subsequent testing of the extract determines how effective the extraction process actually was.
 Finally, testing of the spent plant matter post-extraction confirms the amount of cannabinoids and terpenoids left behind.
 Home bakers, however, lack the resources to pursue these types of analyses.

 So what is lost in the extraction and baking process that kept us from Dowding out on our theoretically 400-plus milligram edibles?
-For one thing, a given amount of THCA (the non-psychoactive acid broken down during the heating, or decarboxylation, process to yield the familiar psychoactive THC) does not convert to an equivalent amount of THC: rather, the conversion rate is 0.88.
+For one thing, a given amount of THCA (the non-intoxicating acid broken down during the heating, or decarboxylation, process to yield the familiar psychoactive THC) does not convert to an equivalent amount of THC: rather, the conversion rate is 0.88.
 While many producers will do this conversion for you and note the potential amount of THC in a given strain on the packaging, some denote only the percentage of THCA present, which adds an extra step to the calculations.

 Then there’s the inefficiency of butter and oil extraction.
 “For clients that normally extract into dairy butterfat, they discover they only extracted between 40 and 60 percent of the cannabinoids and terpenoids,” explains deCesare.
 Lena Davidson of Botanica, one of Washington state’s largest edibles producers, puts the estimate even lower, at close to 30 percent.
 Davidson adds that certain oils are even less effective at extraction: in general, butter and coconut oil are the most ideal extractors, while others like canola and vegetable oil retain even fewer cannabinoids.